atc1441/E-Paper_Pricetags/README.md

 # E-Paper_Pricetags

+### You can support my work via PayPal: https://paypal.me/hoverboard1 this keeps projects like this coming.

 ## 11.6" Version
 - To use it with Arduino and GxEPD2 copy the modded library into your Arduino library folder and open the GxEPD2_Example and uncomment the GxEPD2_1160c display, its under ESP32 section, if you want to use it with a different Arduino you need to copy it or edit it for that one / pinout